JD-01-DEV/Roka-AI/README.md

 #### Windows
-Debugging through Android Studio is recommanded for Windows
+Debugging through Android Studio is recommended for Windows

 ## How to setup Android Studio